 An accomplished guitar player since his late teens, Richie started playing on albums for major labels and performing in international shows at age 19 from his native Costa Rica.
 His passion for music production led him to become a recording engineer in his early 20s and to set up his own recording studio.
 Immediately, he started composing jingles and scoring radio and TV commercials for large advertising agencies, while writing and producing many albums and chart-topping songs for local bands.

 Out of a strong desire to improve himself, in 1999 he relocated to Orlando, Florida, where he attended Full Sail University and received a degree in Recording Arts.
-Upon graduating Valedictorian of his class, he moved to Los Angeles, California, where he got a job as a recording engineer in North Hollywood.
+Upon graduating Valedictorian of his class, he moved to Los Angeles, California, where he worked as a recording engineer in North Hollywood.
 A few months later, he was introduced to major-league film sound as a music editor at Remote Control Studios (then Media Ventures) in Santa Monica, where he worked with composers Hans Zimmer, Ramin Djawadi and Klaus Badelt.

 Richie was also an Audio Director, Audio Lead and Sound Designer at videogame developer and publisher Ubisoft, and worked on projects like “Watch Dogs Legion”, “Watch Dogs 2”, “Assassin’s Creed Unity”, “Assassin’s Creed Syndicate” and “Splinter Cell Blacklist.”